ros-navigation/docs.nav2.org/build_instructions/index.rst

 Now that ROS 2 ``rolling`` is installed, we have to install our dependencies and build Nav2 itself.
 We'll create a new workspace, ``nav2_ws`` and clone the Nav2 project into it.
 Afterwards, we'll use ``rosdep`` to automatically find and install our dependencies that were not included in the core ROS 2 install itself (``behaviortree.CPP``, ``ompl``, etc).
-If you would like to use a custom version of any of these dependencies, simply overlay them in your ``nav2_ws`` rather than the binary installed versions for development.
+If you would like to use a custom version of any of these dependencies, simply overlay them in your ``nav2_ws`` and it will use those rather than the binary installed versions.

 .. code:: bash